 “Yes...
 I have realized that fact from the start.”

 “And yet you went along with it anyways?”

 “Yes,” he said again.
 “It was the only way to save him.
-You said so yourself that if I hadn’t made that pact with the Dark Lord, Draco would be dead right now, remember?”
+You said so yourself that if I hadn’t made that vow with the Dark Lord, Draco would be dead right now, remember?”

-“No matter what the cost,” repeated softly.
+“No matter the cost,” Lucius repeated softly.

 Some time during their conversation, Draco had finally drifted off to sleep.
 Narcissa looked down at his peaceful face and sighed.
 “What have we done?” she asked her husband once again.

 Lucius too looked down at the baby in his arms.
 “No, what have I done?” he whispered.

 An uncomfortable silence settled between after that, and neither one of them spoke another word for the rest of the night.
 They fell asleep shortly afterward, snuggled together in their bed, with the little baby nestled carefully in between them....

 Yes, under normal circumstances, this night would have been spent in celebration, with plenty of laughter and joy to spare, for the Malfoy’s had been blessed with a son.
 But these were dark times now, very dark times indeed.
 The wizarding world was at war, and with each passing moment, the tides were turning more and more in the favor of Lord Voldemort.